-A short stop at Winant Park, Concord
+A short stop at Winant Park, Concord NH

-I love these little discoveries that leave me wondering how did I not find this place sooner: this week, it was Winant Park in Concord, near St. Paul’s School.
+I love discoveries that leave me wondering how did I not find this place sooner: this week, it was Winant Park in Concord, near St. Paul’s School.
 I’d seen it listed on the city’s map of area trails, but had never managed to find time for a visit until recently.

 The park is wooded, with a pair of vistas I enjoyed: a view featuring the State House dome (a view obviously preserved with diligent tree-trimming) and a view of the hills and low mountains to the south and southwest.
 A kiosk at the trailhead and informational signs along the trails offer information about the park’s history.
 The trail network is simple and well-marked.